A dog walker holding a leash while a Beagle looks up attentively on a sunny day.

 Big dogs like Great Danes or Mastiffs often come with a $5 to $15 add-on per walk since they require stronger handling and more structured exercise.
 It’s common for these sessions to reach $30 to $55+ per hour, especially if the walker must use specific harnesses or no-pull gear.
 Some services won’t accept large dogs unless the owner provides approved equipment.

 Reactive or aggressive dogs usually fall into the premium bracket because they demand behavioral experience and must be walked alone.
-Special-handling fees often land between $10 to $25 per walk, and hourly rates can go from $30 up to $60 to $75+ with expert handlers.
+Special-handling fees often land between $10 to $25 per walk, and hourly rates can be $30 to $75+ with expert handlers.
 Walkers may require a temperament assessment first or decline dogs with known bite histories for safety reasons.

 Walk environment

-Where the walk happens can also change the price, especially if the walker needs to travel.
+Where the walk takes place can also affect the price, especially if the walker needs to travel.
 Neighborhood walks are the default since they start at your front door and don’t require extra logistics.
 Park or trail outings cost more because they involve driving, added time, and higher responsibility for the walker.

 Most standard neighborhood walks stay within local streets or a nearby community park.
 They’re the most budget-friendly option and work well for routine exercise or quick breaks.